Frank Turner: FTHC, Undefeated and The Next Ten Years (2021–present)

-On 16 September 2021, Turner formally announced FTHC, his ninth studio album, which was released on 11 February 2022.
-The announcement was paired with the release of a new single called "Haven't Been Doing So Well" and the news that he and The Sleeping Souls would be heading out on a tour entitled "The Never Ending Tour of Everywhere" starting in January 2022.
-However, rising COVID-19 cases in the UK following the emergence of the Omicron variant lead to the tour being cancelled in December 2021 over health concerns for the crew and audience.
+Turner released a new single called "Haven't Been Doing So Well" on 16 September 2021.
+This was followed by the release of FTHC, his ninth studio album, on 11 February 2022.
+The album went straight to number 1 in the official UK album chart, the first time Turner had reached the number 1 spot.
+Turner and The Sleeping Souls were due to embark on a tour entitled "The Never Ending Tour of Everywhere" starting in January 2022.
+However, rising COVID-19 cases in the UK following the emergence of the Omicron variant lead to the tour being cancelled in December 2021 due to health concerns for the crew and audience.